Overview of Non-Melanoma

 Like melanoma, non-melanoma skin cancer frequently develops on areas of the skin that are exposed to the sun.
 It often occurs on the neck, face, back, forearms, and the backs of the hands.
 Basal cell carcinoma and squamous cell carcinoma are the most common non-melanoma skin cancers.
 Unlike basal cell cancers, squamous cell carcinomas can metastasize.
-Despite this, the 5-year survival rate for squamous cell carcinoma is greater than 95%.
+Despite this, the 5-year survival rate for squamous cell carcinoma is greater than 95 percent.

 Early detection is important to increase the chance for successful skin cancer treatment.
 Regular self-examination, as well as periodic, thorough examinations by a dermatologist are the best ways to detect skin cancer when it is most treatable.